Intermittent Fasting for Women Over 40 — What Actually Worked for Me After a Year

 If you’re wondering how this works in real life, here’s my rhythm:

-one 8 oz glass of water, tea with a splash of 1% milk, two hard-boiled eggs, vitamins
+| 7:00 AM | One 8 oz glass of water, tea with a splash of 1% milk, two hard-boiled eggs, vitamins |

-A large, protein-focused salad with plenty of vegetables
+| 12:00 PM (Lunch) | A large, protein-focused salad with plenty of vegetables |

-The kitchen closes
+| 5:00 PM | The kitchen closes |

 No tracking apps.
 No overthinking.
+Just consistency.

-14 vs 16 Hour Fasting (What’s Best After 40?)
+14 vs 16 Hour Fasting — What’s Actually Best After 40?

-This is where a lot of people get stuck.
+This is where a lot of women get stuck.

-“If 14 hours works, 16 must be better.”
+The assumption is: if 14 hours works, 16 must be better.

 Not necessarily.

-• 14 hours is sustainable and realistic
+- 14 hours is sustainable, realistic, and genuinely effective

 Common Intermittent Fasting Mistakes Women Over 40 Make